SanjeevaRDodlapati/QeMLflow/.archive/archive/root_cleanup_backup_20250616_091402/PRODUCTION_READINESS_COMPLETE.md

-# ChemML Production Readiness - COMPLETE ✅
+# QeMLflow Production Readiness - COMPLETE ✅

 ## 🎉 **FINALIZATION STATUS: FULLY COMPLETE**

-The ChemML codebase has been successfully professionalized and finalized for production use.
+The QeMLflow codebase has been successfully professionalized and finalized for production use.
 All core objectives have been achieved and the project is now ready for production deployment.

 ---